 - Witgen, Michael.
 An Infinity of Nations: How the Native New World Shaped Early North America.
 Philadelphia: University of Pennsylvania Press, 2013.
 Available as an e-book.

-Additional resources for the March 4 session (click here to download as a PDF)
+Additional resources for Founding Narratives: The Evolution of Ancient Athenian and Early American Democracy (click here to download as a PDF)

 - Aeschylus.
 The Eumenides.
 Translated by Ian Johnston.
 Johnstoniatexts.com, 2012. http://johnstoniatexts.x10host.com/aeschylus/eumenideshtml.html